vm799/DualTrackOS/README.md

 ## ��‍💻 About the Founder

-Built by a 50-year-old perimenopausal woman who's:
+Built by a badass woman trying to do it all !!
-- Head of Solution Design at a major financial institution
+- AI Lead at a leading Asset Management Firm
 - Building an AI automation consultancy
-- Managing ADHD
+- Managing ADHD and slave to hormonal mood and energy changes every day !!
 - Refusing to burn out
 - Living proof the system works